-- We do not guarantee annual salary increases or bonuses and Omega generally has no guaranteed commitments to grant any equity-based awards. - We do not pay excise tax gross-ups with respect to payments made in connection with a change in control. - We do not allow hedging or pledging of Company stock by executive officers (or other employees or directors). - We do not encourage unnecessary or excessive risk taking; incentive awards are not based on a single performance measure and do not have guaranteed minimum or uncapped payouts. - We do not pay dividends on unearned performance shares (other than fractional distributions on Profits Interest Units, which are made for tax reasons). - We do not provide any significant perquisites.
+- We do not guarantee annual salary increases or bonuses and Omega generally has no guaranteed commitments to grant any equity-based awards. - We do not pay excise tax gross-ups with respect to payments made in connection with a change in control. - We do not allow hedging or pledging of Company stock by executive officers (or other employees or directors). - We do not encourage unnecessary or excessive risk taking; incentive awards are not based on a single performance measure and do not have guaranteed minimum or uncapped payouts - We do not pay dividends on unearned performance shares (other than fractional distributions on Profits Interest Units, which are made for tax reasons). - We do not provide any significant perquisites - We have not adjusted our annual incentive plans, modified performance hurdles, substituted performance metrics or delayed approval of goals due to COVID-19's impact on our business, notwithstanding reduced earning of long-term incentive awards in 2022